Travel Ideas & Inspiration

 27. Flohmarkt Lager: treasure hunt at the flea market

-This massive indoor flea market is ideal for treasure hunters looking for vintage pieces, antiques, and Vienna-specific memorabilia.
-It is the largest flea market in the city and spans multiple blocks, meaning there’s something to see everywhere you look.
+It is the largest flea market in Vienna, spanning multiple blocks, meaning there’s something to see everywhere you look.

 Whether you’re hunting for fashion finds, books, vinyl, artwork, or anything else, you’ll find it at the Flohmarkt Lager.